sapphyrus/helper/README.md

 	"position": [691.63653564453, -1130.1051025391, -127.96875], // origin
 	"position_visibility": [-44, 0, 0], // offset to origin for world vischeck, defaults to [0, 0, 0]
 	"viewangles": [-1.8710323572159, -136.26739501953], // pitch, yaw
-	"tickrate": [64, 128], // location is compatible with this tickrate, can also be an array of tickrates "destroy": { // a breakable world object has to be destroyed before autothrowing / playback "start": [392.701141, -1442.725342, 1936.63842], // trace_line starts from here "end": [232.03129134004, -1425.9891813532, 1899.5775623479], // trace_line ends here
+	"tickrate": [64, 128], // number: all tickrates supported, array: the only tickrates supported "destroy": { // a breakable world object has to be destroyed before autothrowing / playback "start": [392.701141, -1442.725342, 1936.63842], // trace_line starts from here "end": [232.03129134004, -1425.9891813532, 1899.5775623479], // trace_line ends here